 Step 9 – Now, find the power factor of the circuit.

-Admittance triangle is also represented similar to impedance triangle.
+Admittance triangle is also represented similarly to impedance triangle.
 As the impedance (Z) of the circuit has two rectangular components, resistance (R) and reactance (X).
 Similarly, the admittance (Y) also has two components, conductance (g) and susceptance (b).
 The Admittance triangle is shown below.

 The base of the Admittance triangle is known as Conductance, shown in the figure above.